Guide on how to earn Hyatt points

 Hyatt is a partner of Mlife, the loyalty program of MGM Resorts.
-That’s excellent news for Hyatt points enthusiasts, not because you can redeem your points at these hotels, but because you can earn them.
+That’s excellent news for Hyatt points enthusiasts, not because you will want to redeem your points at these hotels but because you can earn them.

 You can see the details here.

-You’ll earn 10 Hyatt points per dollar you spend on FIND Experiences.
+You’ll earn 10 Hyatt points for each dollar you spend on FIND Experiences.
 It’s a collection of fun and adventurous activities.
 You can paraglide, take a Cambodian bike tour, train with a pro tennis player and much more.